 No native AI agent capability.
 Apify Actors follow scripted logic: go to URL, extract selectors, return data.
 That works for known, stable sites.
 But when the task requires judgment — a CAPTCHA appears, a form layout changes, or you need to navigate an authenticated multi-step checkout — scripted extraction can't adapt.
 You'd need to layer Playwright, an LLM, proxy management, and retry logic on top.
 At that point, you're building your own agent platform.

-Apify still wins when you need a well-maintained Actor for a popular site (Amazon, LinkedIn, Google Maps), when the target structure is stable, or when you want Crawlee's open-source SDK on managed infrastructure.
+Apify still wins when you need a well-maintained Actor for a popular platform, when the target structure is stable, or when you want Crawlee's open-source SDK on managed infrastructure.

 If your end goal is feeding web content into an AI model, Firecrawl removes a step most other tools make you handle yourself.
 Every scrape outputs clean markdown natively, which cuts LLM token consumption by roughly 67% compared to raw HTML.
 No post-processing, no parsing layer.